 You don't need a large garden to grow a crop of mouthwatering tomatoes and peppers.
 These sun-loving vegetables thrive in containers – and still yield explosive flavors.
-Best of all, when grown in pots, these summer favorites ripen sooner than their in-ground cousins.
+Best of all, when tomato and pepper plants are grown in pots, these summer favorites ripen sooner than their in-ground cousins.

 Choose A Container